 Mac

 Navigate to the location of the opensim python package within the OpenSim installation.
 If you are using OpenSim's GUI distribution, this location is likely /Applications/OpenSim 4.x/sdk/Python.
-If you built OpenSim from source, this location is likely <OPENSIM_INSTALL_DIR>/lib/python2.7/site-packages (or OPENSIM_INSTALL_DIR>/lib/python3.7/site-packages if using Python 3).
+If you built OpenSim from source, this location is likely OPENSIM_INSTALL_DIR>/lib/python3.x/site-packages if using Python ).
 Perform the following (modifying the path below if necessary):

 $ cd /Applications/OpenSim 4.0/sdk/Python